Clicky

 Re-Use Oxygen Absorbers in Your Mason Jars

-We also need to have a 100cc oxygen absorber in the jar, and an easy way to tell if the oxygen absorber is 'worn out' is when you take the lid off.
-If the lid opens without a popping sound, you will need to replace the old absorber with a new one.
+Later on, an easy way to tell if the oxygen absorber is 'worn out' is when you take the lid off.
+If the lid opens without a popping sound, that means you need to replace the old absorber with a new one.

 NOTE: I'll keep the 'old/used' 100cc oxygen absorber and put that in the smaller jars (the jars I use for the elephant garlic and spices).